FOSTERING INNOVATION:

 Course Description

-The concept of innovation within organisations has been diluted by overuse, turning it into a mere buzzword lacking clear definition or actionable plans.
+The concept of innovation within organisations has been diluted by overuse, turning it into a mere buzzword lacking clear definitions or actionable plans.
 Alf Rehn, in "Innovation for the Fatigued," warns against pursuing innovation without a purpose, as it can lead to superficial initiatives focused on appearance rather than genuine value creation.

 The key to fostering true innovation lies in a cultural shift, moving away from innovation for its own sake and embracing a mindset grounded in creativity.
 The 4Rs - Respect, Reciprocity, Responsibility, and Reflection - form the pillars of a healthy, innovative organisational culture.